Istanbul

 The square is famous for its restaurants and the Monument of Independence following the Independence War.

-We suggest getting a Durum (wrap) and sit down and watch people go by.
+We suggest getting a Durum (wrap) or wet burger and sit down and watch people go by.

 The iconic Ä°stiklal Avenue historically known as the Grand Avenue of Pera, in the historic BeyoÄŸlu district, is an 1.4 kilometre pedestrian street and one of the most famous avenues in Istanbul.
 The name comes following the War of Independence triumph.
 Istiklal meaning independence.